-- The grid requirements of turbulence modeling in CFD can be summarize as follows: - DNS simulations requires no modeling, but it demands resolution from the large scales all the way through at least the beginning of the dissipation scales.
-This results in a grid scaling proportional to $Re_T^3$ , or worse. - LES simulations requires modeling of part of the inertial sub-range and into the beginning of the dissipation scales.
-The amount of required modeling is set by the grid resolution but is unlikely that the grid will scale worse than $Re_T^2$ . - Even if this requirement appears to be high, LES simulation are starting to become affordable in modern supercomputers. - RANS simulations requires modeling of everything from the integral scales into the dissipation range.
-As a consequence, the grid scaling is a weak function of the Reynolds number.
+- We will talk about RANS, DES, LES and DNS simulations later. - The grid requirements of these turbulence modeling techniques in CFD can be summarize as follows. - DNS simulations requires no modeling, but it demands resolution from the large scales all the way through at least the beginning of the dissipation scales. - This results in a grid scaling proportional to $Re_T^3$ , or worse.

+- We will talk about RANS, DES, LES and DNS simulations later. - The grid requirements of these turbulence modeling techniques in CFD can be summarize as follows. - LES simulations requires modeling of part of the inertial sub-range and into the beginning of the dissipation scales. - The amount of required modeling is set by the grid resolution but is unlikely that the grid will scale worse than $Re_T^2$ . - Even if this requirement appears to be high, they are less than DNS but much more than RANS. - LES simulation are starting to become affordable thanks to the advances in supercomputing and algorithms. - DES simulations have similar requirements to LES but with some peculiarities.
+We will talk about DES later.

+- We will talk about RANS, DES, LES and DNS simulations later. - The grid requirements of these turbulence modeling techniques in CFD can be summarize as follows. - RANS simulations requires modeling of everything from the integral scales into the dissipation range. - As a consequence, the grid scaling is a weak function of the Reynolds number.